cyplo/rust-dependency-injection/README.md

 What is this sorcery then ?
 We use a type that provides [`Interior Mutability`](https://doc.rust-lang.org/book/second-edition/ch15-05-interior-mutability.html), namely [`AtomicUsize`](https://rust-lang-ja.github.io/the-rust-programming-language-ja/1.6/std/sync/atomic/struct.AtomicUsize.html).
 On the outside - it look immutable, yet it provides a thread-safe and very narrow method of mutating the underlying state.
-Rust compiler is happy and our test is happy.
+As we trust `AtomicUsize` to be written correctly, we can then proceed and write our Rust code as usual, relying fully on the borrow checker.
+Rust compiler is happy and our test code is happy.

 I wouldn't use this as a pattern in production code - the borrow checker rules are there for a reason.
 Please treat it as an escape hatch to be used in specific situations, situations like this.